 The virtuosity required in his Double Concerto is often more vertical than horizontal in the sense that the notes he adds to the solo parts to give that spectacular dramatic concerto feeling are so often extra doublestops and chords (real or broken) rather than flashy melodic notes.
 We could fill pages with examples of doublestops from Brahms’s cello parts (click on highlighted link).
 Here below is just a small selection of some of the many doublestopped passages from his Double Concerto that contribute to making it one of the more difficult, complex and strenuous pieces in the standard cello repertoire.
 The solo cello passage that opens the first movement (the first of the following examples) is a good introduction (perhaps we could even say “warning”) to what is to follow ………

 The above examples use a lot of melodic doublestopped thirds and sixths but very often Brahms’s passagework (less thematic) also reflects his tendency to vertical and harmonic thinking in the sense that it tends to be hugely permeated with broken doublestops (and broken chords).
-When we add up the real doublestops and the broken ones we could be justified perhaps in renaming the Brahms’s “Double Concerto” as his “Doublestop Concerto”!
+When we add up the real doublestops and the broken ones we could be justified perhaps in renaming the Brahms’s “Double Concerto” as his “Doublestop Concerto”, or even as his “Quadruple Concerto” (because both the solo violinist and cellist have to sound like two players so much of the time)!
 He really does think like a pianist, and often writes for the cello as though it was a piano.
 But unfortunately for us, those legato arpeggio-interval figures which are so easy and comfortable on the piano are often very awkward for a cellist, especially when they occur in strange keys or up high on the fingerboard!!
 And his love of this “harmonic” writing style means that in Brahms we often have a superabundance of nasty (for cellists) fifths.
 Haydn has a quartet named after its characteristic thematic fifths: Brahms’s Double Concerto could also perhaps be renamed as his “Fifths Concerto” !!

 USE OF HEMIOLA